 Sometimes, peope ask me, "when did you start writing and telling stories?"
 Or, "when did you start painting?"
-In all honesty, I started telling stories just about as soon as I learned to talk.
-And once I discovered the power of a pencil - or crayon - for writing down words and drawing pictures, I just never stopped.
-I learned to read at a very young age, and soon was pouring through all the books and magazines my parents had collected - even a lot of things that were not very suitable for a little girl!
-I got in trouble for that.
-I used to hide books all over the house, so no matter what room I was in, I could dig out my stories and disappear into a magical world that someone else had created.
+I started telling stories about as soon as I learned to talk.
+Once I discovered the power of a pencil - or crayon - for writing down words and drawing pictures, I never stopped.
+I learned to read very early, and soon was pouring through all the books and magazines my parents had collected.
+I used to hide books all over the house, so no matter what room I was in, I could dig out my stories and disappear into a magical world someone else had created.

-I always liked to draw and started taking art lessons when I was very young.
-I would ride my bike to my art teacher, Mrs. Haye's house every Saturday morning and learned to use watercolours and oil paint.
+I always liked to draw and started taking art lessons when I was eight.
+I rode my bike to Mrs. Haye's house every Saturday morning and learned the magic of paint.
 My little sister, Linda Frayne- Kemp went along with me.
 She's been a very successful professional artist for many years.
-Later I studied oil painting with Roger Rondeau.
-I studied art all through high school with Shirley Owens and then submitted a portfolio to the University of Western Ontario.
-There, I majored in Visual Art and English Literature and completed a Double Honours Bachelor of Arts Degree.
-I studied drawing, painting, sculpture, photography, printmaking, art history, art theory and art criticism and many courses in English Literature.
-Then it was on to the University of Toronto where I did a double specialist degree in Visual Art and English Language and earned a Bachelor of Education.
+Later I studied palette knife with Roger Rondeau.
+I studied Art in high school with Shirley Owens, then majored in Visual Art and English Literature and completed a Double Honours Bachelor of Arts Degree at the University of Western Ontario.
+I studied drawing, painting, sculpture, photography, printmaking, art history, art theory and art criticism and in English Literature.
+Then, on to the University of Toronto where I did a double specialist degree in Visual Art and English Language and earned a Bachelor of Education.

-I taught High School Visual Art and English for many years, and along the way acquired a Master's of Education in Curriculum Design from Brock University.
-I've always loved learning, and have continued to take courses in both Creative Writing and the Arts through the years.
-It's essential to keep learning - especially in our rapidly changing technological world.
+I taught High School Visual Art and English and acquired a Master's of Education in Curriculum Design from Brock University.
+I've continued to take courses in both Creative Writing and the Arts through the years.
+It's essential to keep learning - especially in our rapidly changing world.

 'The purpose of art is washing the dust of daily life off our souls.'
 Pablo Picasso

-ART - I paint mostly in oil on canvas or acrylic on canvas.
+ART I paint in oil or acrylic on canvas.
 I've exhibited at Rodman Hall in St. Catharines, the McIntosh Gallery in London, Ontario; the Burlington Art Centre, Burlington, Ontario, the Pumphouse Gallery in Niagara-on-the-Lake and in the Rotary Room at the NOTL Community Centre.

-I started taking painting lessons as a young child, studied art in high school and university and have worked with many marvellous instructors.
+I took painting lessons as a child, studied art in high school and university and have worked with many marvellous instructors.
 There is no right or wrong way in art - and artists throughout time have chosen mediums and styles to suit their subjects, advances in technology and historical developments.